grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 - What are Adaptive Logs?
 	- Grafana Cloud only
 	- How does it work?
-		- based on percentage and
+		- based on percentage set and queries made
+		- Sampling types and which one they decided on
+		- In which component of Loki are the logs dropped?
+		- How do we ensure that important diagnostic information isn't lost during log reduction?
+	- How well do Adaptive Logs scale with microservices-based systems?
 - Enabling Adaptive Logs
 	- Are there any reasons *not* to enable Adaptive Logs?
 	- (Demo) Going through the UI in Grafana Cloud